January 26, 2023

 - How to set up a hybrid clinic

 - Next steps for clinics under the hybrid model

 Let’s jump right in!

 Let’s start by understanding what the different payment models for physical therapy are, their strengths, and who they’re best suited for.

-Then, we’ll take a step back and understand how you can capitalize on the present-day PT market, understand your clinic’s strengths, and best direct the future of your physical therapy private practice.
+Then, we’ll take a step back and understand how you can capitalize on the present-day PT market, understand your clinic’s strengths, and best direct the future of your hybrid therapy private practice.

 The “In-Network” insurance model is most popular with physical therapists and allows patients with participating insurance providers to access your services at a pre-approved amount.
 Patient payment will vary from provider to provider and provides PT services at a lower cost to your patient’s insurance company.

 Participating in a provider network and accepting reimbursement from carriers can drive patients to your clinic, but PTs may not receive cash for providing PT services covered by Medicare.
 If you participate in Medicare, you can’t be paid in cash for physical hybrid therapy interventions which can cause your clinic to miss out on patients.

 Pros and cons of the in-network insurance model